ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### translate-y [optional, only works with `pan-up` & `pan-down` animations]

-Use this attribute specify the vertical panning of your image in a pan-up/pan-down animation.
+Use this attribute to specify the vertical panning of your image in a pan-up/pan-down animation.
 The value must be greater than or equal to 0 in pixels.
 The default value will pan the whole height of the specified image.

 *Example*: An image panning 50px down over 15 seconds.